 A true purpose motivates.
 It rallies people around a greater reason for their work.
-More than just a pay cheque, purpose can give reasons for actions and cause staff to respond differently to situations.
+More than just a paycheque, purpose can give reasons for actions and cause staff to respond differently to situations.
 In the instances where we’ve seen purpose at its best, front-line workers will make decisions on the spot to ensure the company is living its purpose.
 Competitive job offers are rejected because staff feel meaning in their work.
 Or, if the purpose doesn’t resonate with them, they don’t.
-There is no buy in.
+There is no buy-in.
 The purpose fails to connect with your staff and they don’t see it as a reflection of the company.
-In this case, purpose is not achieving its potential.
+In this case, the purpose is not achieving its potential.

 3) There’s an alignment with the product or category

 This one is trickier.
 Purpose is about a business serving a higher ideal, beyond making money for its shareholders.
 If that’s the case, you’d think any purpose that drives change in the world is fair game, right?
 Not quite.
 In our experience, if the purpose doesn’t link back to the product or category the business is serving, it sits outside of your day-to-day work.
 This makes it forgettable — and often forgotten.
 While people inside the company may rally around it in the short term, it ends up being ineffective as a purpose since it doesn’t impact operations.
 Once again, the messaging behind it ends up as another marketing campaign.

 Ultimately, if your leadership isn’t making decisions on your brand purpose, your staff isn’t changing its behaviour and if that purpose isn’t linked to the product or category in some way – your new purpose is always going to sit outside of the work of the organization.
 This isn’t living a purpose, this is pushing a campaign message.